r0binak/r0binak/README.md

 <h3>&gt; root@enterprise:~# whoami</h3>

 <p>
-I’m <b>Sergey “r0binak” Kanibor</b> — a cybersecurity engineer and tech lead focused on <b>application security</b>, <b>penetration testing</b>, and <b>cloud secruity</b>.
+I’m <b>Sergey “r0binak” Kanibor</b> — a cybersecurity engineer and tech lead focused on <b>kubernetes security</b>, <b>cloud security</b>, and <b>container security</b>.
 </p>

 <p>
-Most of my work is about helping companies understand how they can actually be hacked — and then making sure it is me who does it first.
+Most of my work is about helping companies understand how their clusters and cloud can actually be hacked — and then making sure it is me who does it first.
 </p>

 <p>
-My background sits somewhere between low-level development and offensive security: banking, fintech, AI platforms, Big4 consulting, ATMs, payment flows, cloud infrastructure, developer tooling, reverse engineering, SSDLC, threat modeling, and large-scale vulnerability assessments.
+My background sits at the intersection of cloud-native engineering and offensive security: Kubernetes, containers, service meshes, CI/CD pipelines, AWS / GCP / Azure infrastructure, admission control, supply-chain security, developer tooling, SSDLC, threat modeling, and large-scale vulnerability assessments.
 </p>

 </td>